 Parts: Oil filter: P150 (replacement); Air filter: P350 (replacement); Fuel filter: P1,200 (replacement); Front brake pads: P850/set (replacement) *Prices indicative of range

 Quick fact: The name “Civic” is an allusion to “citizenship,” as the original was Honda’s vision of a people’s car.

-Note: This article first appeared in Top Gear Philippines' June 2016 issue.
+NOTE: This article first appeared in Top Gear PH’s June 2016 issue.